-4. Determine whether the entity repossesses, disables, or threatens to repossess or disable property through nonjudicial action under any of the following circumstances:
+- 4. Determine whether the entity repossesses, disables, or threatens to repossess or disable property through nonjudicial action under any of the following circumstances: - a.

-- a.
 There is no present right to possession of the property claimed as collateral through an enforceable security interest; - b.
 There is no present intention to take possession of the property; or - c.
 The property is exempt by law from repossession or disablement.

-If the entity takes such action, consult with Headquarters to determine if the entity is subject to 15 U.S.C.
-1692f(6) and to assess whether the conduct raises any UDAAP concerns.
+These determinations should be made, for example, when the entity participates in administrative wage garnishment as a means of collection on federal student loans or in the repossession of automobiles to collect on consumer loans secured by automobiles.
+If the entity takes such action, consult with Headquarters to determine if the entity is subject to 15 USC 1692f [12 CFR 1006.22] including its subparagraph (6) [(e)] and to assess whether the conduct raises any UDAAP concerns.